MahdaArtem-py/Job-Scraper/README.md

 - **Job Scraping**:
   - Scrapes job details such as position, company, location, and salary.
-  - Supports clicking "Load More" to fetch additional job listings.

 - **Export**:
   - Saves the scraped job listings to a CSV file for further analysis.